lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 What I try to explain to my direct reports when discussing this step is that speed here is often detrimental to the quality of the code.
-There's a balance of course and we may want to discuss that.
+There's a balance of course and I discuss that as "shipping culture" (more or this later).

 ### Ship the code